-Given the rapid changes that occur within healthcare practice, making sure best practice care guidelines are current is critical for achieving the best care outcomes.
-It’s important to track clinician compliance to care guidelines.
-It’s equally important to monitor treatment outcomes and alert clinicians when care guidelines need to be reviewed.
+Given the rapid changes that occur within healthcare, making sure best practice care guidelines are current is critical for achieving the best care outcomes.
+It’s important to track clinician compliance with care guidelines; It’s equally important to monitor treatment outcomes and alert clinicians when care guidelines need to be reviewed.

 Failing to adhere to evidence-based care guidelines can have negative consequences for patients.
 For example, according to The Dartmouth Atlas of Healthcare, “even though it is well established that beta-blockers can reduce the risk of heart attack in patients who have already had one heart attack, many heart attack patients are never prescribed beta-blockers.”

 Timeliness of care outcome measures assess patient access to care.
 For example, a health system working to design a more efficient and accurate system for assessing sepsis developed an analytics platform to track the timeliness of care delivery, including several interventions: lactate tests, blood cultures, antibiotics, and central venous pressure (CVP).

 The efficient use of medical imaging is an increasingly important outcome measure.
 According to the European Science Foundation, “Medical imaging plays a central role in the global healthcare system as it contributes to improved patient outcome and more cost-efficient healthcare in all major disease entities.”